tcfkaj/kernel-based-regression/README.md

 ##### Output of `klm`

-Outputs a list consisting of
+Outputs a named list, which can be referenced with usual `$`, containing:

 * `$z` - the solution matrix
 * `$b` - a constant added to each variable, often referred to to b<sub>0</sub> in standard linear models.
 It is calculated as the negative mean of `G` x `z`.